OCR-tech/AdaptDL/README.md

 <!-- You can customize the system's behavior by modifying the configuration settings in the config.yaml file: -->

-The system's behavior can be customized by modifying the configuration settings in the `config.py` file:
+The system's behavior can be customized by modifying the default settings in the `config.py` file:

 - **Target Object Settings**: Define which objects you want to detect.
 - **Alert Settings**: Adjust sound alert thresholds and preferences.